 Continuing Study: Application of Bowen Theory to One’s Own Family for those who have taken the Basic Seminar or its equivalent will begin again in the fall of 2014.

-36th Pittsburgh Family Systems Conference and Symposium/Fall, 2014 – “Conflict, Coalitions, Conciliation and Cooperation: Leadership Succession in Nature, Families, Organizations and Society”
+36th Pittsburgh Family Systems Conference and Symposium/Fall, 2014 - “Conflict, Coalitions and Cooperation: Leadership Succession in Nature, Families, Organizations and Society,” with Kathleen K. Wiseman, MBA

 BLOG: “Bowen was clear about basing his ideas in science.
 In moving Bowen theory towards science, I think it is central to define what is meant by being scientific….”